RESEARCH STARTER

 Concern about the possible threats to public health that might be brought into the United States by new immigrants has long been a concern of US immigration law.
 The Immigration Act of 1891 required medical inspections of immigrants before they left their home countries and immediately after their arrival in the United States.
 Subsequent immigration acts during the 1890s and the early twentieth century barred diseased immigrants from the United States and expanded the categories of excludable immigrants.

 Although the actual number of people who were deported for medical conditions around the turn of the twentieth century was quite small, memoirs and oral histories from that era reflect immigrants’ fear of medical inspection processes and physicians at American ports.
 In Ellis Island, through which about 70 percent of immigrants entered the United States during that time period, US Public Health Service officers examined new immigrants.
 With hundreds of newcomers arriving daily at the reception center, detailed and thorough examinations were often impossible, and physicians relied on various clues to weed out immigrants with physical or mental defects.
-Immigrants found to be suffering from contagious and dangerous diseases who could not earn their livings due to their physical or mental conditions were detained for more thorough inspections and afterward often deported to their home countries, unless they recovered.
-Developments in medical technology, such as X rays for tuberculosis and Wasserman tests for syphilis, aided inspections of immigrants between 1882 and the mid-1920s.
+Immigrants found to be suffering from contagious and dangerous diseases who could not earn a living due to their physical or mental conditions were detained for more thorough inspections and, afterward, often deported to their home countries, unless they recovered.
+Developments in medical technology, such as X-rays for tuberculosis and Wasserman tests for syphilis, aided inspections of immigrants between 1882 and the mid-1920s.

 The American Health Care System

-Immigrants from the Old World found the American health care system cold, distant, and frightening.
+Immigrants from many places in Europe found the American health care system cold, distant, and frightening.
 Their cultural identities were often threatened by American hospitals and reform-minded individuals, who introduced them to new means of treatment and care but did not consider cultural confusions the immigrants might have experienced.
 Immigrants and their families did not want to commit themselves to hospitals because they were worried about possible long separations and even possible deaths through hospitalization.

 Immigrants also received health care at dispensaries, alms houses, and private charities, which served diverse groups of people.
 Immigrant hospitals and medical facilities were built to provide health care with attention to immigrants’ cultural and medical needs.
 Reform-minded individuals and communities also partook in the establishment of various medical facilities for immigrants, in which Western medical practices and traditional cures were often combined.
 Immigrants also looked for alternative means of care and treatment from traditional healers within their own ethnic communities.
 One such example was ethnic pharmacies, where they could find more familiar and accessible treatments for their ills.